knscripting/JasXRelayAPI/README.md

 This script should serve as a template and example of how you can choose to interact with it.

-The Relay works on channel -188455 responding to a standard listen
+The Relay works on channel -188455 responding to a listen channel you specify.

 ---Command Structure
 -The command format is a json consisting of: